 3. Evaluate candidates fairly using scorecards, structured questions – and join the Disability Confident Recruitment Scheme.

-4. Support grassroots initiatives that foster entry talent like The Ideas Foundation, Brixton Finishing School, IPA’s Creative Pioneers, and D&ADShift.
+4. Support grassroots initiatives that foster entry talent like The Ideas Foundation, Brixton Finishing School, IPA’s Entry Level Talent Advisory Service, and D&ADShift.

 Other organisations to consider joining: